-A couple of months back I got myself an Uberspace, a German hosting provider.
+A couple of months back I got myself a new hoster, Uberspace.
 I moved my sites to HTTPS, got rid of that subdomain (hey.kleinfreund.de) and setup a mail address.
 Here I explain the first part: Setting up multiple domains with Uberspace.

-The following information are partially adapted from the German Uberspace article about setting up domains on their service.
+The following information are partially adapted from Uberspace’s article about setting up domains on their service (in German only).

 What You Need

 One thing to get out of the way first: You’ll enter commands into a command line a lot.
 No need to worry though, everything is explained on the very detailed Uberspace wiki.
 Here are some things you’ll need in the process.

 - SSH client: A simple program that does the job is PuTTY.
 I use cmder as a replacement for Windows’ PowerShell which also works as an SSH client.

 - SFTP client: To upload your files to the server.
 I use WinSCP instead of FileZilla because it allows synchronizing directories.

 Assuming you’ve registered for an Uberspace, log into it via SSH.
 Using